shannoncoyne/p4/README.md

 This project's base functionality is complete.
 What's left at this point is for me to make it as not ugly as possible!

 I also had some trouble implementing the pomodoro model with Eloquent due to the pluralization.
 While Eloquent is great at detecting many pluralization patterns in English, it didn't come with out of the box support for Italian words.
 So you will see references to the Tomato model, often connected to variables called $pomodoro or $pomodori.

+I also think this project is a nice start, but I can envision this as so much more useful as a mobile app that triggers your phone to vibrate when you're done with a sprint/break.
+So that's what I have in mind for the future of this application.

 ## Resources